 Linearizing PDF documents are not always beneficial to your organization and your users.
 A few things may cancel the advantages of linearizing PDF documents:

 eViewer v7 was designed to take full advantage of linearized PDF documents to deliver documents quickly to any device (workstations, tablets, smartphones).
 Edit, annotate, and redact PDF documents, both linearized and non-linearized, easily.
-Not only can eViewer display PDF documents, it can also display TIFF, MODCA, MS Office, and more.
+Not only can eViewer display PDF documents, it can also display a number of document file types including TIFF, MODCA, MS Office, and more.

 Check out the eViewer website for a more in-depth review of the latest HTML5 viewer as well as a live demo to try it for yourself.
 If you’re ready to get started with an evaluation, you can contact us now to discuss testing the eViewer in your environment.